lo-klkl/BSTN_Capstone-Diab/README.md

 - [EDA results](Docs/EDA_Results.md): This contains the results from the EDA done on the data.
 Mostly looking into distribution and the general effect on the outcome.

 #### Creating the environment
-- Follow the guide in the requirements [here](Docs/requirements.txt)
+- Follow the guide in the requirements [here](Docs/requirements.txt) to create the appropriate environment as well as install all necessary libraries.

 #### Notebooks